LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 PV1|PATIENT CLASS|WARD ID|DATE OF ADMISSION|
 ```

-Despite this standardization, the use of “plug and play” equipment is often not possible due to various reasons.
+Despite this standardization, the use of "plug and play" equipment is often not possible due to various reasons.
 On the one hand, HL7 leaves users with a certain degree of freedom with regard to semantic interoperability.
-Consensus must be reached between the communicating application systems, whether, for example, the choices “male.” “female,” “other,” and “unknown” for gender can be documented as “m”, “f”, “o”, and “u”, with “0”, “1”, “2”, and “3”, or in some other fashion.
+Consensus must be reached between the communicating application systems, whether, for example, the choices "male." "female," "other," and "unknown" for gender can be documented as "m", "f", "o", and "u", with "0", "1", "2", and "3", or in some other fashion.
 Furthermore, there also exists the problem of using catalogs of terms.
 For example, if a CIS wants to order a radiological examination, it must have an up-to-date copy of the service catalog of the radiological unit.